reproot-files

 • Format: A list of strings that are absolute file paths

-This setting reproot-env.yaml file lists one or several start locations for reproot to search.
-These locations should be parent folders (or ancestor folders) of the root folders.
-The paths should always be absolute paths starting at C:/ on Windows machines or /Users/ on Mac.
+The paths setting in the reproot-env.yaml file specifies one or more starting locations for reproot to search.
+These should be parent folders of your root folders.
+Paths must always be absolute, starting with C:/ on Windows or /Users/ on Mac.

 skipdirs